darkmatter08/toy-models-for-superposition/README.md

              b.shape = (num_of_feat, )

 The network is trained using different sparsity levels:
-[0, 0.7, 0.9, 0.99, 0.999]
+sparsity_list = [0, 0.7, 0.9, 0.99, 0.999]
 0 = 100% of the the time a features appears
 0.7 = only 30% of the time a feature appears

 Both models were trained till MSE loss converged.

 ## Results
 For the One Weight Linear Net, it is expected the multiplication of w1 and w1.T
-will be an identity matrix as the training is aiming for arg min mse =  (y - x) ^ 2 , input = output
+will be an identity matrix as the training is aiming for arg min mse = mean (y - x) ^ 2 , where input x = output y.

-Similarly for the second model, Two Weight Linear Net, the multiplication of w1 and w2
-should also be an identity matrix
+Similarly for the second model, Two Weight Linear Net, the multiplication of w1 and w2 should also be an identity matrix.

 If we count the diagonals of the multiplication of w1 and w1.T, we can know how many features were learned.
-So we will visualize the middle matrices for both models and their bias term b.
+So we will visualize the square matrices = w1 * w1.T and w1 * w2  and their respective bias term b.

 1. One Weight Linear Net:
 each square box = w1 * w1.T = (num_of_feat, num_of_middle) * (num_of_middle, num_of_feat) = (num_of_feat, num_of_feat)